Craigharrison79/MS4-MPT-Gym/README.md

 - To increase an online presence.
 - To drive and connect to members.
-- To convert new customer.
+- To convert new customers.
-- To add a new way of build revenue in the company.
+- To add a new way of building revenue in the company.
 -

 #### User goals